muritane/coordination-architecture/load-bearing_theory_stack.md

 Execution propagates through a **consequence topology** defined by:

-* path length (latency),
+- path length (latency),
-* fan‑out (distribution),
+- fan-out (distribution),
-* buffers and storage,
+- buffers and storage,
-* observability and attenuation,
+- observability and attenuation,
-* irreversibility gradients.
+- irreversibility gradients,
+- **energy dissipation and recovery rates**.

 Interpretation may lag.
 Intent does not propagate.
 Only execution persists.

 ### Horizons